 A receipt will be mailed to you within one to two months of receipt of your Form N-565 by USCIS.
-As of August 29, 2020, the total processing time for Form N-565 is estimated to be six to eight months, depending on the USCIS service center location, but can be expedited in certain emergency situations.
-If you have an emergency and would like to request expedited processing, please contact the USCIS Contact Center at (800) 375-5283 or make an appointment with a USCIS officer at https://my.uscis.gov/appointment using the INFOPASS system.
-Make sure to bring the Form N-565 filing receipt to your appointment.
+As of October 22, 2020, the total processing time for Form N-565 is estimated to be seven to nine months, depending on the USCIS service center location, but can be expedited in certain emergency situations.
+If you have an emergency and would like to request expedited processing, contact USCIS at (800) 375-5283.